mozilla-services/docs/source/howtos/run-sync.rst

   This error means that your backend configuration is outdated.
 Use the fully qualified names described in the previous sections.

+- Various datatype-related errors

+  This could indicate that your webserver's own authentication system is interacting badly with the sync server's own system.
+You may need to e.g. disable apache's basic auth system.

 Firefox says the server URL is invalid
 ::::::::::::::::::::::::::::::::::::::